oceanprotocol/docs/content/concepts/projects-using-ocean.md

 ## Using OCEAN

-These projects use just OCEAN token, but do more than just exchanging it.
+These projects use just OCEAN, but do more than just exchanging it.
 This includes staking, and liquidity mining opportunities.

 | Name                                         | Description                                                                                                                      | Launch Date | Link                                                                                                                  |
 | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- | ----------- | --------------------------------------------------------------------------------------------------------------------- |